Updated: Feb 23, 2022

 Generally any time I’m in any negative state of mind.

-Based on the data above, and much more that is not listed, to me it’s safe to say that the energy I’m highlighting here is positive, uplifting and often present, only when I’m actively engaged in positive thoughts and activities.
-This data is in alignment with some of what the bible says about the Holy Spirit.
+Based on the data above and much more that is not listed; to me it’s safe to say that the energy I’m highlighting here is positive, uplifting and often present, only when I’m actively engaged in positive thoughts and activities.
+This data is in alignment with what the bible says about the Holy Spirit.
+Just one example:

 What can we do with it?
 Playing a positive roll.